 How automatic receipt capture and smart scanning will revolutionise expense tracking and bookkeeping

 Paper receipts accumulate in drawers, wallets and the bottoms of bags.
-They blur, tear and vanish just when you need them most: at tax time, filing expenses or making reimbursement claims.
+They blur, tear and vanish just when you need them most: At tax time, filing expenses or making reimbursement claims.
 AI receipt scanning changes this by transforming a sloppy paper trail into an organized, searchable digital data set.
 This article explains how the technology works, why it matters and steps you should take to maximize automated receipt capture.

 Why AI receipt scanning matters